Join the Lab

 If you would like to join our mailing list to receive announcements on lab activities and research openings please fill out the form below.

-As of right now there are no other paid or volunteer positions available.
+As of right now there are no other paid or post-bacc volunteer positions available.
 Interested UCLA students and others wishing to join the lab as a volunteer or paid research assistant in the future, please fill out your name, student status, major and expected graduation (if applicable), and contact email address below.

 You will be added to our mailing list and notified when research positions become available.